jsudiaman/jsudiaman.github.io/_posts/2022-09-21-my-macos-cli-toolbox.md

 ## Honorable Mentions

-That's basically it as far as "bootstrapping" goes, but of course, there's a multitude of other helpful tools out there.
+That's basically it as far as bootstrapping goes, but of course, there's a multitude of other helpful tools out there.
 Feel free to comment with suggestions of your own!

-- [thefuck](https://github.com/nvbn/thefuck) - A "joke" program, but it can actually be quite useful.
+- [thefuck](https://github.com/nvbn/thefuck) - Started off as a joke, but it can actually be quite useful.
 It's autocorrect for console commands.
 - [Visual Studio Code](https://code.visualstudio.com/) - Technically not a CLI application, but it does add a useful `code [path]` command which can be used to open a file or folder in VS Code.
 Great for those of us who aren't Vim ninjas.